karmab/kcli/doc/index.md

 ## Kvm

-kvm has an additional parameter `detect_bridge_ips` that you can either set in the default section or in a specific hypervisor section.
+kvm has an additional parameter `detect_bridge_ips` that you can either set in the default section or in a specific client section.
 If set to *True*, It allows you to detects dhcp ips from the bridge networks of a remote kvm host accessed other ssh.

 for this to work, you'll need to manually install scapy (either from pip or using python3-scapy rpm) and copy the [bridge_helper.py](https://raw.githubusercontent.com/karmab/kcli/master/extras/bridge_helper.py) script somewhere in the PATH of your remote kvm host